Celso Lagar: Biography

-With the commencement of the Second World War and the end of the golden age both Lagar and his wife Hortense were forced to take status of refuge in the French Pyrenees amid very difficult living conditions.
-During this time, Lagar and his wife suffered from severe financial hardships.
+With the Second World War, both Lagar and his wife Hortense became refugees in the French Pyrenees, with difficult living conditions and severe financial hardship.
 Hortense was admitted to the Broca hospital and in 1955 she died.
-Lagar falls into a deep depression after her death and was admitted to the Sainte Anne asylum.
-After his admission to the asylum, his artistic creativity succumbed.
-During this time, by court order, two auctions of the works which had been remaining in his workshop were held to pay for his stay in the asylum.
-In October 1964 he returned to Seville, Spain to leave with his sister until his death on September 6, 1966.
+Lagar fell into a deep depression after her death and was admitted to the Sainte Anne asylum: his artistic creativity succumbed.
+During this time, by court order, two auctions of the works which had been remaining in his workshop were held to pay for his care.
+In October 1964 he returned to Seville, Spain, living with his sister until his death on September 6, 1966.

 Works

 His paintings are found in numerous museums throughout Europe, such as: La Rochelle, Goya Museum in Castres, Honfleur in France, Petit-Palais in Geneva, Museo Nacional Centro de Arte Reina Sofía, the Lis House in Salamanca, Carmen Thyssen Museum in Málaga and even in the notable collections such as Crane Kalman in London or Zborowski in Paris.

 Some of his renowned works include: